Research group Michael N. Hall

 New therapeutic strategies

 Cell division, growth and death are the most fundamental features of life.
 Our studies contribute to understanding the important process of cell growth.
-Understanding TOR signaling and how it is dysregulated in disease may reveal new therapeutic strategies for a wide variety of disorders.
+Understanding mammalian TOR (mTOR) signaling and how it is dysregulated in disease may reveal new therapeutic strategies for a wide variety of disorders.